wpswings/pdf-generator-for-wp/README.txt

 > Note:  Get [**PDF Generator For WP Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=wpswings-org-page&utm_campaign=pdf-pro)

-== See What Quebec Preppers is Saying about PDF Generator For WordPress ==
+== See What Hospicall  is Saying about PDF Generator For WordPress ==

-> PDF generator is a very good product that will facilitate the export of articles in pdf version. [**See PDF Generator Case Study**](https://wpswings.com/case-studies/quebec-preppers/?utm_source=wpswings-pdf-case-study&utm_medium=pdf-org-page&utm_campaign=pdf-case-study)
+> Yes!
+I really love the solution and would recommend it to other of my customers.
+Great tool [**See PDF Generator Case Study**](https://wpswings.com/case-studies/hospicall/?utm_source=wpswings-pdf-case-study&utm_medium=pdf-org-page&utm_campaign=pdf-case-study)

 == DOCUMENTATION OF PREMIUM VERSION ==